Managing wealth and ensuring its successful transfer to the next generation do not happen without challenges.

 - Establishing and maintaining philanthropic endeavors such as private foundations, charitable lead trusts and charitable remainder trusts.

-Our Trusts and Estates attorneys collaborate closely with other practice areas at the firm to handle related tax, corporate, employee benefits and litigation matters.
+Our Trusts and Estates lawyers collaborate closely with other practice areas at the firm to handle related tax, corporate, employee benefits and litigation matters.

 Lifetime Estate Planning

 We counsel clients in developing their economic goals, administering their financial affairs, and passing on their assets to their families and others in order to fulfill their wishes, solve special issues and minimize estate, gift, generation skipping transfer and income taxes.
 We work closely with professionals such as accountants, brokers, investment advisers, life insurance agents, trust companies and other corporations with fiduciary powers to offer the best options for our clients.